 Efficient Heating and Cooling System

 Also in the ceiling, you’ll find thin blue pipes that are responsible for the building’s radiant cooling and heating system.
 All of the building’s water for this system is stored below the earth’s surface.
-For example, in the summertime, warm water is pumped more 400 feet deep into the aquifer below the The Edge.
+For example, in the summertime, warm water is pumped more 400 feet deep into the aquifer below the building.
 The water is insulated and stored there until winter, when it’s pumped back up to heat the building.
 This system is considered to be the most efficient aquifer thermal energy storage system on the planet.

 Powered by the Sun